austin-lai/CobaltStrike-C2-Tools-InlineExecute-Assembly-WriteUp/README.md

 Process refusing to load v2.0.50727 CLR version.
 Try running an assembly that requires a differnt CLR version.
 ```

-**It's mean the victim Windows unable to load DotNet lower than 4.0**
+**It's mean the victim Windows unable to load DotNet version lower than 4.0**

-**This is because most updated Windows prohibited DotNet 2.0 or 3.5**
+**This is because most updated Windows prohibited DotNet version 2.0 or 3.5**

-Ensure you have the `Seatbelt` executable compiled with DotNet 4.5.
+Ensure you have the `Seatbelt` executable compiled with DotNet version 4.0 or 4.5.